gajanan43/Basic_DO/Basic.md

 ## 1.DevOps:-

- Def:-DevOps is a process of improving the application delivery:
+ Def:-DevOps is a process of improving the application delivery:<br>
 1)Quality
 2)Automation
 3)Continuous Monitoring